Atrial fibrillation

 The internet as a source of information

-For those people diagnosed with AF before the internet age, finding out about AF was difficult.
+For those people diagnosed with AF before the internet age, finding information about AF was difficult.

 Diagnosed over 30 years ago, Elisabeth X recalled how hard it was to get information about AF.
 She talked about the books her GP suggested she read.